Symmetries of order four on K3 surfaces: only contains rational curves

 which are degree four covers of $\IP^2$ branched along the union of four lines in general position and an irreducible quartic with three cusps respectively.
 The two covering automorphisms $x_0\mapsto ix_0$ induce non-conjugate order four non-symplectic automorphisms on $X$: the first one has $a=0$, $n=12$ and fixes $4$ smooth rational curves (the proper transforms of the lines), the second one has $a=3$ (coming from the cusps), $n=6$ and fixes one smooth rational curve (the proper transform of the quartic).
 These give the last two examples in Table \ref{g=0}.

 All elliptic fibrations $\pi:X\map \IP^1$ are known to be jacobian by \cite[Theorem 2.3]{Ke} and have been classified by Nishiyama in \cite[Theorem 3.1]{Nishiyama}.
-We recall the classification here, where $R$ is the lattice generated by components of reducible fibers not intersecting the zero section and $MW$ is the Mordell-Weil group of $\pi$.
+We recall the classification in Table \ref{vinbergtable}, where $R$ is the lattice generated by the components of the reducible fibers not intersecting the zero section and $MW$ denotes the Mordell-Weil group of $\pi$.